CodeForPoznan/Community/README.md

 If you are new here, please start with reading `getting_to_know_us.md` within `organization_onboarding` folder.

-If you need any assistance with technical stuff like Github flow or Docker installation, go to `technical_onboarding` folder.
+If you need any assistance with technical stuff like GitHub flow or Docker installation, go to `technical_onboarding` folder.

 # Naming of the files